TempeHS/TempeHS_Ardunio_Boilerplate/BioMedical_Mechatronics_Task/Patient_Profiles/Kaia.md

 What I want is to get rid of this stupid cane!

-If you would like to know more about what I need, please email me kaia@outlook.com
+If you would like to know more about what I need, please email me Kaia c/o benjamin.jones21@det.nsw.edu.au

 ## Summary of Medical notes
 - Blindness – visual acuity worse than 3/60